Blog

 While a personal credit card can help you manage your business expenses, it may not directly impact your business credit score.
 To build business credit, it's essential to use business cards and loans that report to business credit bureaus.

-Consider the BILL Divvy Card (issued by Cross River Bank, Member FDIC).
+Consider the BILL Divvy Card (issued by one of Divvy Pay, LLC’s bank partners.).
 It reports customer credit performance to the Small Business Financial Exchange to help businesses grow their credit history and credit score.

 With a background in finance and over a decade of experience in business writing, Emily simplifies complex finance topics to help businesses streamline operations, manage cash flow, and make smarter financial decisions.